harshbpatel97/holly_valley_website/README.md

 forms of payments, ATM, and NC Lottery. </li>
   <li>The products page consists of the description of all the products offered at the store
-which is divided and displayed under different categories such as groceries, tobacco, cigarettes, alcohols, and soft-drinks. </li>
+which is divided and displayed under different categories such as groceries, tobacco, cigarettes, cold beers, and soft-drinks. </li>
   <li>The deals page focuses on the weekly deals as well as the clearance section of the items
 currently at the store.
 Moreover, there is a subscription form where the user can signup to get alerts of the weekly deals and clearance items.</li>